gottacatchenall/MetacommunityDynamics.jl/docs/src/getting_started/design.md

 ### Parameters

-Each field of a `Model` is a `Parameter`.
+Each field of a `Model` is a subtype of the abstract type `Parameter`.
+For now, parameters are either of the type `SpeciesSpecificParameter` (where a parameter has a scalar value for each species and location), or `PairwiseParameter` (where there is a scalar value for each unique pairwise combination of species and location).
+For now, `EcoDynamics` does not support model for higher-order interactions, although it is a future goal to build upon `PairwiseParameter`s to support an arbitrarily number of higher order effects.

 ### Spatial graphs

+The `SpatialGraph` type contains information about the coordinates of each patch/node, as well as environmental covariates at each site.
+Environmental covariates are stored in a dictionary where the key is the name of the variable, and the value is a vector of values corresponds to each node in the spatial graph.

-### Traits
+### Species Pool

+Traits are a dict, just like environment is a dict.

 ### Niches

-- Provide a defautl niche function for each model, but enable it to be written custom.
+- Provide a default niche function for each model, but enable it to be written custom.
 This enables environment-contigent interaction strengths, etc.
-- Generally, the default niche will map modify the growth rates in a model by a single dimnesional environmental variable, e.g. adjusting $R_0$ in the SIR model
+- Generally, the default niche will modify the growth rates in a model by a a function of the distance between a single dimensional environmental variable and a species trait, e.g. adjusting $R_0$ in the SIR model

 ## Dispatch patterns